-When applying for a mortgage with bad credit, it's best to speak to an advisor who can assess your unique situation and explain your options.
-A specialist mortgage broker knows the market, which lenders are best for you, and how to give your application the best chance of being accepted.
+When applying for a mortgage with bad credit, it's best to speak to a specialist mortgage broker who can assess your unique situation and explain your options.
+Our Mortgage Experts know the market, which lenders are right for you, and how to give your application a good chance of being accepted.
 Get started.

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.

 Our calculators give you an idea of what you might be able to borrow, what's affordable and a rough estimate of the kind of property prices you can start to look at.